-Oil rose toward $72 a barrel on Wednesday, ahead of key inventory data expected to show a fall in U.S. crude stocks and supported by higher European equities and a weaker U.S. dollar.
+Oil prices rose toward $72 a barrel on Tuesday, supported by a weaker dollar and ahead of U.S. inventory data expected to show a fall in crude oil stocks.

-Dollar weakness can make commodities like oil denominated in the currency more attractive to investors.
+Oil prices were also supported by a weaker U.S. dollar on Tuesday, which can make commodities denominated in the currency more attractive to investors.